-On October 2, each year, Innocence Groups and other organizations from around the world will undertake activities to raise awareness about wrongful convictions worldwide.
+On October 2nd, Innocence Groups and other organizations from around the world undertake activities to raise awareness about wrongful convictions worldwide.

 Wrongful Conviction Day was launched by the Association in Defence of the Wrongly Convicted (AIDWYC) now Innocence Canada on October 2, 2014.
 Every year organizations, schools, businesses and individuals representing countries from around the world are involved in raising awareness concerning wrongful convictions.